 Installation and Features

-After installing Hotspot Shield's desktop client, the only thing standing between you and surfing anonymously is log in, using your premium account's registration data.
-It took us less than a minute to download, install, and establish the first VPN connection using the client.
-A premium account allows for up to five devices to be connected to five simultaneous connections.
+After installing Hotspot Shield's desktop client for your operating system, all you'll have to do is log in with your premium account's registration data to start surfing anonymously.
+It took us less than a minute to download, install, and create a VPN tunnel using the client.
+Premium account holders can create simultaneous connections for up to five devices.

-As soon as you've established a VPN connection, a small world map with the server's location, your VPN's IP, and information about the upload and download speeds appears in the top right corner of the screen.
+Once you've established a VPN connection, a small world map appears displaying the server's location, your IP, and information about its upload and download speeds.
+The integrated speed test, showing your upload and download speeds, is particularly nifty.

-Under settings, the typical functions for a VPN, such as a kill switch and IP leak protection, are available.
-You can also configure Hotspot Shield to automatically connect to a VPN server when using insecure networks, such as hotspots.
+Under Settings, you'll find all of the features expected of a VPN, including a kill switch (automatically severs your Internet connection if a VPN disruption occurs) and IP leak protection.
+You can also configure Hotspot Shield to automatically connect to a VPN server when using unknown networks, such as hotspots.